FDio/csit/docs/report/introduction/methodology_bmrr_throughput.rst

 - Number of trials per burst: 10.

-Similarly to NDR/PDR throughput tests, MRR test should be reporting bi- directional link rate (or NIC rate, if lower) if tested VPP configuration can handle the packet rate higher than bi-directional link rate, e.g. large packet tests and/or multi-core tests.
+Similarly to NDR/PDR throughput tests, MRR test should be reporting bi-directional link rate (or NIC rate, if lower) if tested VPP configuration can handle the packet rate higher than bi-directional link rate, e.g. large packet tests and/or multi-core tests.